stac-extensions/ml-model/README.md

 - [Scientific Citation Extension](https://github.com/stac-extensions/scientific): This extension should be used to describe how the model should cited in publications, as well as to reference any existing publications associated with the model.
-- [Versioning Indicators Extension](https://github.com/stac-extensions/version): This extension should be used to describe models with multiple versions, including cases where older versions have been deprecated.
-- [Timestamps Extension](https://github.com/stac-extensions/timestamps): This extension may be used to provide more detailed timestamps for the publication, expiration, and/or un-publication of the model

 ## Relation types